BenWestgate/Bails/FAQ.md

 ## When I’m installing Tails, I should Create Persistent Storage, right?

-No, Bails will Create the Persistent Storage for you.
+**No!** Bails will Create the Persistent Storage for you.
 You will miss important steps if you try to set this up yourself before running the `git clone https://github.com/benwestgate/bails; */b` command.
 If you do this and did not select a long passphrase consisting of 4-7 random words you MUST restart, delete your persistent storage and start over.

 # During Setup